-pytest plugin
+pytest plugin¶

 PyJulia automatically installs a pytest plugin.
 It takes care of tricky aspects of PyJulia initialization:

-• It loads libjulia as early as possible to avoid incompatibility of shared libraries such as libstdc++ (assuming that the ones bundled with julia are newer than the ones otherwise loaded).
+libjuliaas early as possible to avoid incompatibility of shared libraries such aslibstdc++(assuming that the ones bundled withjuliaare newer than the ones otherwise loaded). - It provides a way to succinctly mark certain tests require Julia runtime (see Fixture and Marker).

-• It enables debug-level logging.
+--no-julia. - It enables debug-level logging.
 This is highly recommended especially in CI setting as miss-configuration of PyJulia may result in segmentation fault in which Python cannot provide useful traceback.

 [pytest]